samuelpmish/RLUtilities/README.md

-# Lobot
+# Overview

-Lobot is a repo for a Rocket League bot, and a collection of tools used to make predictions about how the car and ball behave.
-Although the sources are written in C++, it is possible to access some of these utilities in python.
+This project aims to provide a way for members of the RLBot community to contribute their ideas to a common set of tools for arithmetic, simulation, and car controllers.

 ## Build and Test